jimy-byerley/numcy/proposal.md

 for custom dtypes, it would be better to define a member `vectorize` using the same format (the module global dictionnary defaults to the member dictionnary).

+## overall

+This API exposes a class `array` that is pretty much like the numpy array (just a bit simpler). `array` will serve as n-dimensinal storage of elements, but other array types are also defined to cover more use cases.

+The idea is that the array type depends on your usage of the data set, but the dtypes system is always the same for all arrays.
+So you can cast a `nc.array` into a `nc.buffer` or `nc.zipped` and so on.

+For instance, `array` is a simple buffer with element-wise operations, if you want to use the same data as a matrix, you should use `matrix`, if you want an extendable array, use a `buffer` ...

 ## class array